-3. Project Commercial Contracting - the period of time from a company or government's stated support to invest in a nuclear plant project to the placement of first safety-related concrete.
+3. Project Commercial Contracting - the period from a company or government's stated support to invest in a nuclear plant project to the placement of first safety-related concrete.
 Relevant activities include project bid solicitation, vendor consideration and selection, and the formulation and agreement of commercial and contractual terms.
-The phase includes plant design work by the selected vendor to include preparation of the Preliminary Safety Analysis Report (PSAR).
-The PSAR and comprehensive suite of supporting documents are, once carefully scrutinized and approved by the owner/operator, submitted to the regulators.
+The phase includes plant design work by the selected vendor to include preparation of the Preliminary Safety Analysis

+Report (PSAR).
+The PSAR and comprehensive suite of supporting licensing documents and permits are, once scrutinized and approved by the owner/operator, submitted to the regulators.
 This phase ends with the placement of first safety-related concrete.